Oxford University Space and Astronomy Society

 The observations officer shall be responsible for the upkeep of the Society's astronomical equipment and they shall maintain the observations book.
 The observations officer shall also either be acquainted with the use of the society's astronomical equipment or be able to direct a Society member to a source of information and help with respect to this.
 It shall be the duty of the observations officer to keep an up to date record of the holders of the keys to the observatory.
 The observations officer shall be responsible for the purchase of new equipment at the instruction of the committee, and ensure that astronomy and astrophysics are fairly represented within the Society.

-The space technologies officer shall be responsible for organising rocket launches every University term and for organising the rocket workshop before each launch.
-The space technologies officer shall also be responsible for the purchase of new equipment at the instruction of the committee, and shall ensure that space technologies are fairly represented within the Society.
-A launch book and the society's rocketry equipment shall be maintained by the space technologies officer.
+The rocketry officer shall be responsible for organising rocket launches every University term and for organising the rocket workshop before each launch.
+The rocketry officer shall also be responsible for the purchase of new equipment at the instruction of the committee, and shall ensure that rocketry is fairly represented within the Society.
+The society's rocketry equipment shall be maintained by the space technologies officer.

 The publicity officer